-- Changed the existing job duties to provide better segregation of duties. - Reduced the number of employees authorized to make entries or adjustments to payroll records. - Established more effective documentation procedures for cash receipts. - Implemented a policy that requires Division Directors to sign all purchase orders, check requests, and credit card charges pertaining to their division.
-Amounts \$1000 or greater require an additional level of approval and must be signed by the Public Health Administrator. - Accounts payable can still be entered by several different employees, but other compensating controls are in place.
-The CUPHD Treasurer counter-signs most accounts payable checks and reviews all check registers.
+- Established more effective documentation procedures for cash receipts. - Implemented a policy that requires Division Directors to sign all purchase orders, check requests, and credit card charges pertaining to their division.
+Amounts of \$1,000 or greater require an additional level of approval and must be signed by the Public Health Administrator. - Accounts payable can still be entered by several different employees, but other compensating controls are in place.
+The District's Treasurer counter-signs most accounts payable checks and reviews all check registers.